RaphYot/jconf/README.md

 # Package jconf

-jconf is a library aimed to help parse project configuration files written in JSON.
+jconf is a Golang library aimed to help parse project configuration files written in JSON.

 For example (see test file), this code: